 The archive is constantly growing, with several projects ongoing and planned.
 Currently these include expanding the St Helen’s school sub-section, improving the recording of memorials in the Church and Churchyard and researching the background of those in the parish who died or served in WW1.

-Most of the actual archives can usually be seen at the regular fortnightly Wednesday coffee mornings held in the Village Hall, but if you have any questions concerning the archive or perhaps things to add to it, please contact Martin Wilson on email@example.com.
+Most of the actual archives can usually be seen at the regular monthly Wednesday coffee mornings held in the Village Hall, but if you have any questions concerning the archive or perhaps things to add to it, please contact Philip Marlow on firstname.lastname@example.org.

 Abbotsham and the Links With Tavistock Abbey Which Gave The Village It's Name